 Use caching

 Apache Spark relies on engineers to execute caching decisions.
-Engineers need to be clear about what RDDs should be cached, when, where, and how RDDs should be cached and when they should be removed from the cache.
+Engineers need to be clear about what RDDs should be cached, when, where, and how RDDs should be cached, and when they should be removed from the cache.

 This is becoming a bit more complicated with the lazy nature of Apache Spark.
-The evaluation of the DAG in Spark is happening only when an action is called, and only then the transformations on which the action depends are evaluated, and the intermediate RDDs get materialized.
-When DAG evaluation is completed, these intermediate RDDs will be cleaned up by the Spark engine.
-If some of the intermediate RDDs will be re-used by the following actions, it will be recomputed once again, which degrades overall pipeline performance.
+The evaluation of the DAG in Spark is happening only when an action is called, and only then are the transformations on which the action depends are evaluated, and the intermediate RDDs materialized.
+When the DAG evaluation is completed, these intermediate RDDs will be cleaned up by the Spark engine.
+If some of the intermediate RDDs are re-used by the following actions, they will be recomputed once again, which degrades overall pipeline performance.
 To improve the performance, engineers should cache these RDDs which can be reused multiple times, Spark cannot do that itself right now.
 For example, if the RDD used by two actions is not cached, the RDD will be evaluated twice, which will degrade the performance of the application.
 If the list of RDDs that are used multiple times is large then deciding which ones to cache can be tricky.

 It is essential to cache RDDs in the following cases:

-• repeated use of them in an iterative loop (for example in ML algorithms)
+- repeated use of them in an iterative loop (for example in ML algorithms)

-• repeated use of RDD multiple times in the same application or task.
+- repeated use of RDD multiple times in the same application or task.

-• if cost of recovering RDD partitions is expensive (i.e. HDFS, after a complex set of map(), filter(), etc).
-Caching helps in the recovery process if the worker node dies.
+- if the cost of recovering RDD partitions is expensive (i.e. HDFS, after a complex set of

 Use appropriate caching strategy